aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.drawing/shapebase/can_have_image/_index.md

 ﻿---
 title: can_have_image property
 second_title: Aspose.Words for Python via .NET API Reference
-description: "Returns true if the shape type allows the shape to have an image."
+description: "Returns ``True`` if the shape type allows the shape to have an image."
 type: docs
 weight: 100
 url: /python-net/aspose.words.drawing/shapebase/can_have_image/